Naxos Or Paros: Differences In Beaches, Vibe, Cost & Nightlife

 Naxos is the largest of the Cyclades islands, located in the southern Aegean region.
 It has kilometers of sandy beaches and amazing mountain villages to explore.
 Chora is also a great place to spend time, being a port village with plenty of eateries, shopping opportunities, and historic spots to check out.

 The only major downside of visiting Naxos, and indeed Paros, is that there isn’t an international airport on either island.
-That means you’ll have to fly to Athens or another Greek island and then get a domestic flight.
+That means you’ll have to fly to Athens or another Greek island, then take a domestic flight.
 Of course, you could also connect from another island via ferry.
-But is it worth the extra hassle to check out the island(s)?
-Yes!

-Pros And Cons To Visiting Naxos
+Pros And Cons Of Visiting Naxos

 Sandy Beaches in Greece - Sunbeds on Plaka beach, Naxos island, Greece